boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	It is also possible to view the page that the application is currently displaying by switching to the **DOM Explorer** tab, which is normally opened when debugging.
 If it is not visible, you can open it by clicking **Show All** in **Debug** > **Windows** > **DOM Explorer**.

-	In the **DOM Explorer** view you can see exactly what's being displayed by the application as well as the styles applied to the visual elements.
+	In the **DOM Explorer** view you can see exactly what is being displayed by the application as well as the styles applied to the visual elements.
 It is also possible to tweak them and see the updates in the app running in the Simulator.
-This is useful to tweak the user interface.
+This is useful for tweaking the user interface.

 	![DOM Explorer View Windows](images/dom-explorer-view-windows.png?raw=true)